🆚 Open Graph vs. XFN

 Determined by the number of sites in each category.

-Open Graph is more popular among sites focused on business, marketing and merchandising, and blogs and wiki, while XFN is more commonly used on real estate, recreation and hobbies, and art, culture and heritage sites.
+Open Graph is more popular among sites focused on business, online shopping, and blogs and wiki, while XFN is more commonly used on marketing and merchandising, travel, and real estate sites.

 Business